madhur0809/Redis_pytho/README.md

 SqliteDict : pip install -U sqlitedict

-A lightweight wrapper around Python’s sqlite3 database with a simple, Pythonic dict-like interface and support for multi-thread access:
+A lightweight wrapper around Python’s sqlite3 database with a simple, Pythonic dict-like interface and support for multi-thread access.

+SortedContainers : pip install sortedcontainers

+It is a collection of containers which allow us to insert and remove elements very efficiently while maintaining sorted order.

 ## Reason for Python chossing as language